basilgregory/ONAM4Android/README.md

         return fetch(this.user,new User(){});
     }
 ```
-Here a foreign key column named *user_id* will be created automaticaly as no explicit name is provided in **Post** table.
+Here a foreign key column named *user_id* will be created automatically, as no explicit name is provided in **Post** table.
 Similarly, **User** entity has
 ```
     @OneToMany